calaldees/teachingWorkshops/teacherTraining/computerSciencePedagogy.md

 Part 1
 ------

+Two groups research and present

 TASK:
 * Split the group into two breakout groups
-* Read (20 min)
+* Read (30 min)
     * Assign one to read PRIMM
-    * Assign another to read Concept Maps
+    * Assign another to read Meta-cognition
-* Present (20 min)
+* Present (30 min?)
-    * Ask two random members of each group to as a pair screen share and verbalise/recall their summary (10 min per group)
+    * Ask each group to screen share and verbalise/recall their summary (10 min per group)
+        * One member could screen share - the others chip in points/thoughts - it would be good if all members could have a insight or contribution

 PRIMM (Sue Sentence 2019)